 Choosing the appropriate local contact at PHE

 Centres are the front door for most of PHE’s local services across health improvement, healthcare public health and health protection.
-Depending on their size and geography, Centres may have one or more local health protection teams who can assist with specific health protection enquiries.
+Depending on their size and geography, Centres may have one or more local health protection teams who can assist with specific health protection enquiries such as reporting a notifiable diseases and causative organisms.

 Regions take a strategic view of the wider local public health system, with partners including leaders in NHS England, local government and Health Education England.